JamesPagani/task-tracker/README.md

 task-cli mark-todo <id>: Mark a task as todo task-cli mark-in-progress <id>: Mark a task as in-progress task-cli mark-done <id>: Mark a task as done

+task-cli list [todo | in-progress | done]: List all tasks.
+You can pass the status to only show the tasks with that status.
 ```